 The success of a startup depends significantly on the decisions of the owner.
-Some decisions lead to a certain business failure
+Some decisions lead to certain business failure.

 1. Choosing the wrong partner

 A business partner is analogous to a marriage partner.
 That is, if one partner is not committed to the partnership and consequently does not contribute to the attainment of the common goal, then the organization fails.

 There is no way of knowing with certainty if a person will be the right partner.
 However, there are indications such as common aspirations, values, work ethics, complementing abilities, and personality.
 It is better to go alone if you cannot find a proper cofounder than carry the baggage of an unhelpful teammate.

 Opening an eatery can be a good business idea if you are a good chef.
 However, that does not mean it is a viable idea, especially if restaurants already flood the area you are interested in.
 The essential thing to think about is how you will make your startup business stand out.
 The question you should consider as a business owner is if you have any competitive advantage over your established competitors.
 If the answer is negative, then you should create one or think of another idea.